-The lead author affirms that this manuscript is an honest, accurate and transparent account of the study being reported.
-Standards for Reporting Qualitative Research (O'Brien et al., 2014) and international standards for authors (Wager & Kleinert, 2011) were used to ensure transparency (see Appendix S1).
-The lead author affirms that no important aspects of the study have been omitted and any discrepancies from the study as planned have been explained.
+The lead author affirms that this manuscript is an honest, accurate, and transparent account of the study being reported.
+Standards for Reporting Qualitative Research (O'Brien et al. 2014) and

+611 international standards for authors (Wager & Kleinert 2011) were used to ensure transparency (see

+612 Supplementary File 1).
+The lead author affirms that no important aspects of the study have been

+- omitted and that any discrepancies from the study as planned have been explained. - 614